Teiid-Designer/teiid-designer/komodo-shell/README.md

     $ mvn clean package

-This will create an S-RAMP distribution zip in the target folder of the s-ramp-distro project.
-Unzip this file and you will see a 'bin' folder that contains the s-ramp.sh script.
+This will create an S-RAMP distribution zip in the target folder of the s-ramp-distro-assembly project.
+Unzip this file to a location of your choice and you will see a 'bin' folder in that contains the s-ramp.sh script.

 Now in the komodo root, run: